Annual revenue in billions USD

 Loading revenue data...

-Ambev's performance is closely tied to the macroeconomic conditions in Brazil and other Latin American countries.
-Economic instability, inflation, and currency fluctuations can all have a significant impact on the company's sales and profitability.
-The company's exposure to emerging markets makes it more vulnerable to macroeconomic shocks than companies operating primarily in developed economies.
+Ambev's performance is highly dependent on the macroeconomic conditions in Brazil and other Latin American countries.
+Economic instability, currency fluctuations, and inflation can negatively impact the company's sales and profitability.
+The company's ability to navigate these macroeconomic challenges will be crucial for its long-term success.

 Ambev S.A., through its subsidiaries, engages in the production, distribution, and sale of beer, draft beer, carbonated soft drinks, malt and food, other alcoholic beverages, and non-alcoholic and non-carbonated products in Brazil, Central America and Caribbean, Latin America South, and Canada.
 It offers beer primarily under the Skol, Brahma, Antarctica, Brahva, Budweiser, Bud Light, Beck, Leffe, Hoegaarden, Balboa ICE, Balboa, Atlas Golden Light, Atlas, Bucanero, Cristal, Mayabe, Presidente, Pr...